tencent cloud

 SASL_SCRAM_SHA_256

-Message sending and receiving use SASL method to authenticate.
-Passwords are stored using hash algorithm (SHA-256) and plaintext passwords are not transmitted.
-Data is transmitted in plain text.
+SASL authentication is required for message sending and receiving.
+Passwords are stored using a hash algorithm (SHA-256) and not transmitted in plaintext.
+Data is transmitted in plaintext.

-✓ (Supported only for instances on versions 1.1.1, 2.4.1, and 2.8.1.
-Existing instances require upgrading the broker minor version or submit a ticket to apply.)
+✓ (Only supported by instances of versions 1.1.1, 2.4.1, and 2.8.1.
+For existing instances, you need to upgrade the broker minor version or submit a ticket to apply for the upgrade.)

 ×